US STOCKS-Wall Street rally pauses after underwhelming revenue forecasts

 By April Joyner

-NEW YORK, Feb 6 (Reuters) - U.S. stocks edged lower on Wednesday as videogame makers reported disappointing revenue forecasts and investors awaited developments on U.S.-China trade relations.
+NEW YORK, Feb 6 (Reuters) - U.S. stocks edged lower on Wednesday as videogame makers gave disappointing revenue forecasts and investors awaited developments on U.S.-China trade relations.

-The benchmark S&P 500 and the Nasdaq were weighed by declines in shares of Electronic Arts Inc, which tumbled 12.3 percent after the videogame publisher forecasted full-year revenue below Wall Street estimates.
-The sharp drop pulled down shares of rival videogame publisher Activision Blizzard Inc , which fell 10.9 percent.
+The benchmark S&P 500 and the Nasdaq were weighed by declines in shares of Electronic Arts Inc, which tumbled 13.3 percent after the videogame publisher forecast full-year revenue below Wall Street estimates.
+The sharp drop pulled down shares of rival videogame publisher Activision Blizzard Inc , which fell 10.1 percent.

 “The market is feeling a little exhausted after we’ve had a nice run in January and early February,” said Nathan Thooft, global head of asset allocation at Manulife Asset Management in Boston.

-U.S. Treasury Secretary Steven Mnuchin said trade talks with China last week were “very productive” and confirmed that he and other officials will travel to Beijing for the next round of meetings, as the world’s biggest economies aim to clinch a deal to avert a March 2 increase in U.S. tariffs on Chinese goods.
+U.S. Treasury Secretary Steven Mnuchin said trade talks with China last week were “very productive” and confirmed that he and other officials will travel to Beijing for the next round of meetings.

-Though the major indexes drooped, the Philadelphia SE Semiconductor Index climbed 2.5 percent.
-Shares of Apple supplier Skyworks Solutions Inc jumped 11.4 percent after the company announced $2 billion in stock buybacks , while shares of Microchip Technology rose 7.6 percent after the company suggested the chipmaker industry was close to recovery from its recent downturn.
+Though the major indexes drooped, the Philadelphia SE Semiconductor Index advanced 2.6 percent.
+Shares of Apple supplier Skyworks Solutions Inc jumped 11.5 percent after the company announced $2 billion in stock buybacks , while shares of Microchip Technology rose 7.3 percent after the company suggested the chipmaker industry was close to recovery from its recent downturn.

-Shares of Capri Holdings Ltd, formerly Michael Kors, jumped 11.7 percent after the fashion company posted a better-than-expected quarterly profit and raised its revenue forecast.
+Shares of Capri Holdings Ltd, formerly Michael Kors, climbed 11.3 percent after the fashion company posted a better-than-expected quarterly profit and raised its revenue forecast.

-Declining issues outnumbered advancing ones on the NYSE by a 1.70-to-1 ratio; on Nasdaq, a 1.17-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 1.50-to-1 ratio; on the Nasdaq, a 1.09-to-1 ratio favored decliners.